taylorhxu/taylorhxu.github.io/about.md

 #### About Me

-I am a biomedical engineering student at City University London, tech enthusiast, music festival goer & former London 2012 cast, I write for The Hippo Collective.
+I am a final year biomedical engineering student at City, University of London, tech enthusiast, music festival goer & former London 2012 cast, I write for The Hippo Collective.

+I am currently working for National Student Pride as Events Officer and Stage Manager.

 My main academic interest lies in the field of computational neuroscience & artificial intelligence applications for improved biomedical engineering, and also I enjoy photography, travelling, and language learning.